Gastroesophageal reflux disease (GERD)

 What to expect from your doctor

 Your doctor is likely to ask you a number of questions.
-Being ready to answer them may allow more time later to cover points you want to address.
-Your doctor may ask:
+Being ready to answer them may leave time to go over points you want to spend more time on.
+You may be asked:

-- When did you first notice these symptoms?
+- When did you begin experiencing symptoms?
+How severe are they?

 - Have your symptoms been continuous or occasional?

-- What, if anything, seems to improve your symptoms?
+- What, if anything, seems to improve or worsen your symptoms?